Engineering update January 2018

 As many of you may be aware, the Government are currently conducting a consultation into the future of Post 16 Vocational provision.
 The proposal is to develop a new suite of qualifications across all sectors called T Levels.
 The new qualifications for the Engineering and Manufacturing sector are due to be implemented from September 2021.
 The current planned full implementation date for T Levels is September 2024.

-The Government Consultation documentation can be found here.
+View the Government Consultation documentation.
 The consultation closes on the 8th February if you want to respond.

 In addition the Government are also consulting on the occupational route maps for the new T Level provision.
-The consultation can be found here.
+Read the consultation.
 The consultation closes on the 25th January which may be too late for you to respond, but this will give you an idea as to which occupations will be in which pathway.

 Pearson has submitted responses to both surveys and updates will appear in this newsletter when they are available.